microsoft/microsoft-ui-xaml-specs/active/ScrollingView/ScrollingView.md

 | ExtentHeight | Gets the vertical size of the content. | 0 |
 | ViewportWidth | Gets the horizontal size of the viewport. | 0 |
 | ViewportHeight | Gets the vertical size of the viewport. | 0 |
-| ExpressionAnimationSources | Gets a CompositionPropertySet of scrolling related property values.<br/>The returned instance can be used to drive Composition animations and includes these properties:<br/>- Extent: Represents the content size (unaffected by the ZoomFactor, i.e. at Zoomfactor 1.0).<br/>- Viewport: Represents the viewport size.<br/>- Offset: Represents the content offset in the XAML layout engine.
+| ExpressionAnimationSources | Gets a CompositionPropertySet of scrolling related property values.<br/>The returned instance can be used to drive Composition animations and includes these properties:<br/>- Extent: Represents the content size (unaffected by the ZoomFactor, i.e. at ZoomFactor 1.0).<br/>- Viewport: Represents the viewport size.<br/>- Offset: Represents the content offset in the XAML layout engine.
 This offset may not be (0, 0) when element anchoring is turned on.<br/>- Position: Represents an animated Vector2 built using the underlying InteractionTracker's Position.X and Position.Y components.<br/>- MinPosition: Represents a Vector2 built using the underlying InteractionTracker's MinPosition.X and MinPosition.Y components.<br/>- MaxPosition: Represents a Vector2 built using the underlying InteractionTracker's MaxPosition.X and MaxPosition.Y components.<br/>- ZoomFactor: Represents an animated Scalar built using the underlying InteractionTracker's Scale component.

 ### ScrollingView, additional events